5Fair Value Measurement

 Total$1,015,261 $141,116 $11,879 $1,168,256

-Our money market funds and treasury bills and U.S. government securities are classified within Level 1 of the fair value hierarchy because they are valued based on quoted market prices in active markets.
+Our money market funds, treasury bills and U.S. government securities, and agency bonds are classified within Level 1 of the fair value hierarchy because they are valued based on quoted market prices in active markets.
 We classify corporate bonds, commercial paper, and Yankee bonds as Level 2 because they are valued using inputs other than quoted prices which are directly or indirectly observable in the market, including readily-available pricing sources for the identical underlying security which may not be actively traded.
-Other investments carried at fair value (which consist of convertible bonds of a private company, the H Company, purchased during fiscal year 2025) and contingent consideration liability associated with business acquisition are classified as Level 3 because their valuation relies on unobservable inputs.
+Other investments carried at fair value, which consist of convertible bonds of private company the H Company purchased during fiscal year 2025, are classified as Level 3 because their valuation relies on unobservable inputs.
+None of our financial instruments were classified as Level 3 as of January 31, 2024.

 About Fair Value Disclosures